checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 ## What is a Multistep API check?

-A Multistep API check allows you to write Node.js scripts that can run multiple API requests in sequence, with arbitrary code between requests.
-This allows you to monitor entire API user flows with a single check, working with response data in between requests exactly as a user of your API would to ensure that these interactions result in the correct results.
+Multistep API checks enable you to write Node.js scripts that can run multiple API requests in sequence.
+They allow you to monitor entire API user flows with a single check.
+Make requests, parse response data and perform more requests to mimick and test API user behavior.
+Multistep API checks ensure that combined API interactions lead to the correct results.

 Examples of API sequences might be:

 * Users can authenticate and access restricted data
 * Users can get, set and remove data from their account
-* Users can add items to a shopping cart, checkout and go through the payment flow.
+* Users can add items to a shopping cart, check out and go through the payment flow.

 Monitoring your API user flows instead of individual endpoints gives confidence that your product as a whole works as intended and that the expected interactions between API calls are functional.

 Multistep API checks are powered by `@playwright/test`'s [API Testing](https://playwright.dev/docs/api-testing) mode.
-Meaning you get all of the power of our typical API tests, in the form of a programmable @playwright/test check
+Meaning you get all of the power of our typical API checks in the form of a programmable `@playwright/test` check.

 {{< info >}}
 Multistep API checks are only supported on runtime 2023.09 or later.
 See [Runtimes](/docs/runtimes) for more details.
 {{< /info >}}

 The following code is a valid Multistep API check using Playwright Test.
+It creates and deletes an API resource in a single run.

 ```ts
 import { test, expect } from '@playwright/test' // 1